-Lack of Adequate Internal Controls Over Decentralized Cash Collections
+Controls Over Decentralized Cash Collections

 Management is responsible for establishing and maintaining internal controls over cash for the Library.
-The Library currently does not have entirely effective controls in place related to decentralized cash collections related to the building donation activities.
-This condition was caused by the cash being collected outside of the Library's internal control structure.
+The Library finished up the capital campaign in 2019 related to raising funds for the building.
+Management should be aware of cash being collected outside of the Library's internal control structure.

 The effect of this condition is that an environment is created in which the potential exists for cash collections to not be deposited into the Library's bank accounts and go undetected in the financial recordkeeping process.
-The Library is aware of this limitation, and will implement controls to correct or mitigate this situation in the future by having the Board Treasurer reconcile donation tracker records to QuickBooks records on a monthly basis, investigating any differences.
+The Library is aware of this limitation and will continue to evaluate controls when related to future capital campaigns.